 Recent UMD Graduates Job Placement Data & Employers

-Here's a sampling of positions Hispanic Studies B.A. grads have attained six months to one year after graduation.
+Here's a sampling of positions and grad programs Hispanic Studies B.A. grads have attained six months to one year after graduation.

 - Medical Scribe - Aurora St. Luke's Medical Center, Milwaukee, WI

 - High School Spanish Teacher - Eden Prairie Schools, Eden Prairie, MN

 - Media & Vendor Relations Coordinator - Giant Voices, Duluth, MN